-Top pruning means to cut off the top growing tip of the main stem of your tomato plants.
-You should prune your tomatoes around 4 weeks before the approximate first frost date.
+Top pruning means cutting off the top growing tip of the main stem of your tomato plants.
+It would be best if you pruned your tomatoes four weeks before the approximate first frost date.

 2: Root Pruning

 In this method, you should push a garden spade about 8-10 inches deep into the ground.
-Then make a circle around 8-12 inches away surrounding the plant base.
+Then make a circle around the plant base 8-12 inches away.

 Do this root pruning after ripening a few fruit clusters on your plants.

-This process will send a signal to the tomatoes to ripen them earlier.
+This process will send a signal to the tomatoes to ripen earlier.

 Tips – 4: Shifting Plant Roots

 It works like root pruning.
-In this method slightly pull up the tomato plant from the ground.
-It will loosen the plant roots inside the ground and send a signal to the plants to end up the ripening process faster.
+In this method, slightly pull up the tomato plant from the ground.
+It will loosen the plant roots inside the ground and signal the plants to end the ripening process faster.

 Tips – 5: Continue Mild Pruning

 Mild pruning will ensure a healthy harvest.
-So, check regularly your tomatoes and pick off the diseased leaves if you notice.
+So, regularly check your tomatoes and pick off the diseased leaves if you notice them.